coderitter/remote-method-call/README.md

 This package is meant to provide the least common denominator for specific remote method call implementations.
 A specific application will define additional properties like for authentication or API versioning.

+## Creating a custom RMC definition

+To create your own remote method call implementation, you do not need to install this package as a dependency.
+Just copy the two properties into your own interface definition.

 ## Using Remote Method Calls with the HTTP protocol

 For sending a remote method call via HTTP, you need to use the HTTP usage style [POSTonly](#postonly) to take full advantage of the protocol interoperability.
 It uses the HTTP method `POST` only, the URL path is static like `api` and does not include any parameters.
 The remote method call JSON is put into HTTP message body.